ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 PLD treats artifacts as first-class objects.

 Artifacts include:

-- Proposals
+- Written proposals and specifications
-- Milestone definitions
+- Milestone definitions and acceptance criteria
-- Evaluation memos
+- Decision records and evaluation memos
 - Disclosure statements
+- Code repositories, commits, and tagged releases
+- Milestone reports and delivery evidence
-- Verification outputs
+- Verification outputs and reproducible checks

+Artifacts do not include:

+- Verbal discussions without a written record
+- Private communications unless disclosed as part of the process record
+- Informal understandings or implied agreements
+- Retroactive narratives unsupported by contemporaneous artifacts

 Verbal context does not substitute for artifacts.
 Artifacts may reference discussion, but discussion may not replace artifacts.